Although Derek Morton dislikes personal publicity, some details have been extracted for NZ On Screen.

-Morton was briefly employed on a 35mm golf film made for an American company.
-By 1963 he was on staff as a floor manager in the television arm of the recently established NZ Broadcasting Corporation.
-Creative input was often limited; Morton got far more creative satisfaction out of work hours, making "little arty movies" and dragging others into the excitement of filmmaking.
-Among them, he persuaded Geoff Murphy that his school musical The Magic Hammer should be put on celluloid.
+Morton worked on a 35mm golf film made for an American company.
+By 1963 he was a floor manager in the television arm of the recently established NZ Broadcasting Corporation, including helping juggle bands into position for hih energy music show Let's Go.
+Creative input was often limited; Morton got far more creative satisfaction outside of work hours, making "little arty movies" and dragging others into the excitement of filmmaking; he persuaded Geoff Murphy that Murphy's school musical The Magic Hammer should be put on celluloid.
 It was the first film Murphy worked on.

 Begun in the mid-60s with short-lived production company MMCM (Morton, Murphy, Charles and Mori), The Magic Hammer saw Morton filling the roles of director, cameraman and editor.
 Murphy's primary school students took the main roles.
-The film was never completed, after Morton discovered the "near-impossible challenges of shooting a large-scale synchronised-sound opera with huge interior and exterior sets and a specially-built camera crane, on zero budget".
-He also learnt that "Geoff Murphy had a major flair for story invention, design and organization; that NZBC colleague John Charles was a fine composer/arranger; and that for developing home-made technical equipment Don Mori was bloody useless."
+The film was never completed, thanks to "the near-impossible challenges of shooting a large-scale synchronised sound opera with huge interior and exterior sets and a specially-built camera crane, on zero budget".
+Morton also learnt that "Geoff Murphy had a major flair for story invention, design and organisation; that NZBC colleague John Charles was a fine composer/arranger; and that for developing homemade technical equipment Don Mori was bloody useless."

-Murphy's own recollection is that Morton "was obsessed with filmmaking, and quickly infected Ian Mune with the bug".
-Morton could sometimes be seen following Mune around Wellington, filming Mune carrying an ornate bird cage (the idea was later retooled for short film Cage).
+Murphy's own recollection of Morton was of a man "obsessed with filmmaking, and quickly infected Ian Mune with the bug".
+Morton could sometimes be seen following the actor around Wellington, filming him carrying an ornate bird cage (the idea was later retooled for film Cage).

-Morton was also behind the camera on the short film "which unleashed Bruno’s screen acting on the world".
-Shot late one night in a Wellington pub, Doctor Brunovski (aka Doctor Brunovski’s Castle) featured Bruno as a mad professor creating a monster — the footage (now lost) later screened during performances by the legendary Blerta.
+Morton was also behind the camera on the film "which unleashed Bruno’s screen acting on the world".
+Shot late one night in a Wellington pub, Doctor Brunovski (aka Doctor Brunovski’s Castle) saw Bruno playing a mad professor creating a monster.
+The footage (now lost) screened during concerts by legendary act Blerta.

-In the late 60s, Morton began producing Country Calendar.
-While working on the show, he recalls "coming very close to buying the farm" on one episode.
-Morton and cameraman Leo Shelton were on a topdressing plane filming a story about breaking in rough country near the Napier-Taupo Road.
+In the late 60s Morton began producing Country Calendar.
+One episode saw him "coming close to buying the farm".
+Morton and cameraman Leo Shelton were on a topdressing plane for a story about breaking in rough country near the Napier-Taupo Road.
 "The pilot attempted to land up a very steep strip, but as we touched down a crosswind gust caught the plane and swung it around, and we flew straight through a row of tea trees.
 Sticks and branches, chopped into pieces by the propeller, pelted in through the open doorway."

-Morton was also involved in "countless outside broadcasts", from sports coverage to a memorable early live cross during the news, when PM Keith Holyoake’s efforts to avoid some Vietnam protestors saw him entangled in a mass of camera cables.
+Morton was also involved in "countless" outside broadcasts, from sports coverage to a memorable early live broadcast during the news, when Prime Minister Keith Holyoake’s efforts to avoid some Vietnam protestors saw him entangled in camera cables.
+Morton tells the story here.

-By the early 70s, the climate finally seemed right to try to make a living outside corporate television.
-Morton left the NZBC and set up production company Talking Pictures Ltd. There he produced, directed, photographed and edited commercials, plus the odd industrial film.
-Talking Pictures imported modern camera and editing equipment — at that point as rare as hen's teeth in the indie film scene — which would be used by a number of emerging talents, including Roger Donaldson, Vincent Ward, and staff at Pacific Films.
+By the early 1970s, the climate finally seemed right to try making a living outside corporate television.
+Morton left the NZBC and set up production company Talking Pictures Ltd, where he produced, directed, shot and edited commercials, plus the odd industrial film.
+Talking Pictures imported modern camera and editing equipment — at that point as rare as hen's teeth in New Zealand's indie film scene.
+It was used by a number of emerging talents, including Roger Donaldson, Vincent Ward, and staff at Pacific Films.

-Morton wrote, directed, shot and edited two documentaries for television’s Survey slot.
-1973's Trouble and other friends of ours saw Morton’s team ingesting muttonbird hearts and enduring ocean sinkings, while documenting a ‘cursed’ stone pot on an island down south.
-The technically-ambitious Dominant Species took a comical angle on Kiwis' close relationship with their cars.
+Morton wrote, directed, shot and edited two documentaries for television slot Survey.
+Trouble and Other Friends of Ours (1973) saw Morton’s team ingesting muttonbird hearts and enduring ocean sinkings, while documenting a ‘cursed’ stone pot on an island down south.
+The ambitious, long in gestation The Dominant Species took a comical angle on Kiwis' close relationship with their automobiles.
 Morton writes about it here.

 Morton’s editing prowess often saw him enlisted to tighten films, or help out in the post-production phase.
-Fresh from two years overseas, he was asked to work on the international cut of Geoff Murphy's breakthrough Goodbye Pork Pie.
+Fresh from two years overseas, he worked on the international cut of Geoff Murphy's breakthrough Goodbye Pork Pie.
 Morton also helped out on Smash Palace, both as an assistant director, and in the editing suite — helping editor Mike Horton tighten the final cut "in order to save Roger Donaldson having to take a splicer around the cinemas again".

-He followed it by helming the debut episode of critically-praised drama Roche, and later spent time on a square-rigged sailing ship off the Cape of Good Hope, juggling cameras and stormy weather.
+Morton followed it by helming the debut episode of critically-praised drama Roche.
+The working class drama followed four siblings who run a trucking company.
+Soon after, Morton spent time on a square-rigged sailing ship off the Cape of Good Hope, juggling cameras and stormy weather.

 Morton left New Zealand in 1986, to set up base in Sydney.
-Since then he has continued to work in advertising and film in a range of countries, locations and roles, sometimes credited and sometimes not.
+He continued to work in advertising and film in a range of countries, locations and roles, sometimes credited and sometimes not.

 Derek Morton has been a longtime deep sea diver, and lifetime member of the Upper Tasman Street Village Band, Circus, Light Show and Demolition Squad.
 He has never worked as a cowboy or taxi driver.

-If a Kiwi wanted to make something interesting happen on a NZ TV screen during the fabulous late 60s, Wellington, then the centre of theatre, music and television, was the place to do it.
+If a Kiwi wanted to make something interesting happen on a New Zealand television screen during the fabulous late 60s, Wellington, then the centre of theatre, music and television, was the place to do it.

-At WNTV-1 we were joined by keen arrivals from — to mention a few — Auckland (John Barningham), Christchurch (Peter Muxlow, Murray Reece, Tony Isaac, Alun Bollinger and Mike Noonan, plus former Irishmen Des Monaghan and Brian Edwards) and Dunedin (Chris Thomson).
+At WNTV-1 we were joined by keen arrivals from — to mention a few — Auckland (John Barningham), Dunedin (Chris Thomson and Tony Isaac) and Christchurch (Peter Muxlow, Murray Reece, Alun Bollinger and Mike Noonan, plus former Irishmen Des Monaghan and Brian Edwards).

-Chris produced and directed a number of individual plays, then series The Alpha Plan, then The Killing of Kane.
-In the film editing suite at WNTV-1, as Mike Horton hacked away at it, we were cutting 120 minutes of drama next door, shot on the sly (it screened over six episodes on Kid Set).
-Both productions used a camera crane we’d built independently, outside and beyond the resources of NZBC-TV.
+Chris produced and directed a number of individual plays, then series The Alpha Plan, then teleplay The Killing of Kane.
+In the film editing suite at WNTV-1, as Mike Horton hacked away at it, we cut 120 minutes of drama next door, shot on the sly (it screened over six episodes on Kid Set).
+Both productions used a camera crane we’d built independently, outside and beyond the resources of the NZ Broadcasting Corporation.

 Such a freewheeling approach was soon brought into line by Head Office.
-The NZBC, some years earlier, had been the NZBS, a government department, and proper order was restored, in civil service style, to return control to accountants and desk wallahs, and ensure less time was spent on such frivolous matters as storytelling or character development, and more on the serious businesss of haggling with accounts clerks.
+The NZBC, some years earlier, had been the NZ Broadcasting Service, a government department; proper order was restored, in civil service style, to return control to accountants and desk wallahs, and ensure less time was spent on frivolous matters like storytelling or character development, and more on the serious business of haggling with accounts clerks.

-Some courageous battlers remained on the payroll of NZ TV, and managed to bring worthwhile drama to local screens (The Governor, Pukemanu, Moynihan, Roche, Erebus etc).
-But that first flush of creative innovation, excitement and bloody good fun soon became just a memory, now retained only by those who survive.
+Some courageous battlers remained on the payroll of NZ television, and managed to bring worthwhile drama to local screens (The Governor, Pukemanu, Moynihan, Roche, Erebus etc).
+But that first flush of creative innovation, excitement and bloody good fun soon became just a memory, now retained by those who survive.